 This was the response from a friend when I asked how he was coping with work and everything else going on this season.

-While I do not underplay the number of people who have been infected by the virus and number of deaths, there’s a huge out-pour of information online (most of it- fake news) causing a lot of fear and panic for most people.
+I am aware and I deeply empathize, however, there’s a huge out-pour of information online causing a lot of fear and panic for most people.
 I had to deliberately tune off some social media channels to protect my mind space

 It might be a 1 second view of a headline and it will trigger some thoughts that affect my feelings and eventually my actions.

-There's no doubt, the world is on a lock down right now.
+There’s no doubt, the world is experiencing something different right now

 Countries closing borders

-Disrupted supply chains due to the shutdown in China
+Disrupted supply chains due to the shutdown in China’s economy